-This diagram outlines the logical components at a high level - all the NexVisor nodes are centrally managed by a highly-available service named virtxd that tracks and controls nodes.
-OpenStack sits above the infrastructure level and manages orchestration of common components such as Users and Roles, Virtual Server instances, Virtual Block Devices, Virtual Networks and OS templates.
-Each NexVisor node has access to a certain number of physical network interfaces, depending on the hardware platform over which a Software Defined Networking technology operates to connect together distributed virtual network interfaces into isolated subnets without any dependency on VLAN support from a switch.
+The diagram above depicts the high level logical components.
+All of the NexVisor nodes are centrally managed by a highly-availability service named virtxd, that tracks and controls nodes.
+OpenStack is positioned above the infrastructure level and manages orchestration of common components such as Users and Roles, Virtual Server instances, Virtual Block Devices, Virtual Networks and OS templates.
+Each NexVisor node has access to a dedicated number of physical network interfaces, depending on the hardware platform over which a Software Defined Networking technology operates, in order to connect distributed virtual network interfaces into isolated subnets without any dependency on VLAN support from a switch.

-Every NexVisor node manages its own local Network and Storage controllers and attached block devices.
+Every NexVisor node manages its own local Network, Storage controllers and attached Block devices.
 The storage drives are automatically clustered into a pool of storage infrastructure that can be partitioned into physical datastores with configurable redundancy and capacity properties.
-This guide provides information on how to configure and access compute, network, and storage resources when deploying services on the platform.
+This guide provides information on how to configure and access computationale, network, and storage resources when deploying services on the platform.

 The User Guide contains the following sections:

 - Hardware Requirements